 These accounts contain resources for debt service.
-The current portion of related liabilities is shown as part of Current Liabilities (Current portion of long-term obligations).
+The current portion of related liabilities is shown as part of Current Liabilities (Current portion of long-term obligations) and the long term portion is shown in Non-Current Liabilities.
 Specific debt service reserve requirements are described in Note 7 - Long Term Debt.